 Forcibly detained or interned in line of duty by a foreign government or power

-Any Veteran who has a total disability resulting from a service-connected disability, as evaluated by the Department of Veterans Affairs
+Any Veteran who has a total disability resulting from a service-connected disability, as evaluated by the VA

-Whenever a Veteran of any war or conflict as defined in section 101, title 38, United States Code, takes any examination under the merit system of Wyoming, the Veteran shall be allowed a five (5) point advantage over any non-Veteran competitor for the same position or proposed employment, and if the Veteran has a service connected disability of ten percent (10%) or more the advantage given shall be ten (10) points.
-This section applies only to bona fide residents of Wyoming at the time of their entry into the armed service of the United States and who are at the time of taking the examination bona fide residents of Wyoming.
+Whenever a Veteran of any war or conflict as defined in section 101, title 38, U.S. Code takes any examination under the merit system of Wyoming, the Veteran is afforded a 5 point advantage over any non-Veteran competitor for the same position or proposed employment, and if the Veteran has a service-connected disability of 10% or more they are afforded 10 points.
+This applies only to bona fide residents of Wyoming at the time of their entry into the U.S. Armed Forces who are at the time of taking the examination are bona fide residents of Wyoming.

 Who is eligible for Wyoming Veterans Hiring Preference in State Employment?
-Veterans separated or retired from the Armed Services under conditions other than dishonorable and their un-remarried surviving Spouses are eligible for preference.
+Veterans separated or retired from the U.S. Armed Forces under conditions other than dishonorable and their unremarried Surviving Spouses are eligible for preference.

 During a war; or